- Search The Registry

-*On this date we mark the birth of Kwame Nkrumah in 1909.
+*On this date, we mark the birth of Kwame Nkrumah in 1909.
 He was a Black African Statesman and political activist from Ghana.

 He was born in the town of Nkroful in the southwestern corner of the British colony of the Gold Coast.
-He was an excellent student in local Catholic missionary schools, who as a teenager, became an untrained elementary school teacher in the nearby town of Half Assini.
+He was an excellent student in local Catholic missionary schools who became an untrained elementary school teacher as a teenager in the nearby town of Half Assini.

-In 1930, at Achimota College in Accra, the capital of the Gold Coast Nkrumah earned a teacher's certificate and taught at several Catholic elementary schools.
+In 1930, at Achimota College in Accra, the capital of the Gold Coast, Nkrumah earned a teacher's certificate and taught at several Catholic elementary schools.
 In 1939 he graduated from Lincoln University with B. A. degrees in economics and sociology, earned a theology degree from the Lincoln Theological Seminary in 1942, and received M. A. degrees in education and philosophy from the University of Pennsylvania in 1942 and 1943.
 While studying in the United States, Nkrumah was influenced by the socialist writings of German political philosopher Karl Marx, German political economist Friedrich Engels, and Russian revolutionary leader Vladimir Lenin.
-He formed an African student’s organization and became a popular speaker, advocating the liberation of Africa from European colonialism.
+He formed an African student organization and became a popular speaker, advocating the liberation of Africa from European colonialism.

 He also promoted Pan-Africanism, a movement for cooperation between all people of African descent and for the political union of an independent Africa.
-In 1945 he went to London, to study economics and law.
-That year he helped organize the fifth Pan-African Congress, in Manchester; with black American sociologist and writer W. E. B. Du Bois, future president of Kenya Jomo Kenyatta, and American actor and activist Paul Robeson.
+In 1945 he went to London to study economics and law.
+That year he helped organize the fifth Pan-African Congress in Manchester; with black American sociologist and writer W. E. B. Du Bois, future president of Kenya Jomo Kenyatta, and American actor and activist Paul Robeson.
 In 1946 Nkrumah left his academic studies to become secretary-general of the West African National Secretariat.
 That same year, Nkrumah became vice president of the West African Students Union, a pro-independence organization of younger, more politically aggressive African students studying in Britain.

 Nkrumah returned to the Gold Coast in 1947 when the United Gold Coast Convention (UGCC), a nationalist party, invited him to serve as its secretary-general.
 He gave speeches all over the colony to rally support for the UGCC and for independence.
 In 1948, Nkrumah and several other UGCC leaders were arrested by British colonial authorities and briefly imprisoned.
 After setting up a series of colony-wide strikes in favor of independence that nearly brought the colony’s economy to a standstill, Nkrumah was again imprisoned for subversion in 1950.

-However, the strikes had convinced the British authorities to move the colony toward independence.
+However, the strikes convinced the British authorities to move the colony toward independence.
 In 1951 Nkrumah, while still in prison, won the central Accra seat by a landslide.
 The British governor of the Gold Coast released Nkrumah from prison and appointed him leader of government business.
 The following year he named him Prime Minister.
-Reelected in 1954 and 1956, Nkrumah guided the Gold Coast to independence in 1957 under the name Ghana, after an ancient West African empire.
+Reelected in 1954 and 1956, Nkrumah guided the Gold Coast to independence in 1957 under the name Ghana after an ancient West African empire.